Assessment of casualties: Severe bleeding and unresponsive casualties

 • To one casualty at a time

-Assessment of casualties
+Assessment of multiple casualties

 Questions based on the Ten Second Triage tool are likely to help fire control personnel to support zero responders to identify these casualties quickly: